COVID-19 Rapid Response Grant

 About the Rapid Response Grants

 In response to the food security issues brought about by the COVID-19 pandemic, the Platform made funding available for agile, big-data enabled projects working to tackle food system challenges.
 The Inspire Challenge Rapid Response Grants, totaling up to USD100,000, were available to current or previous Inspire Challenge winners.

-Women are estimated to make up two-thirds of the world’s poor livestock keepers, so it is essential that we understand the gendered components of this intervention.
-All users are asked whether they are male or female at registration meaning we can split all usage data by gender.
-This will enable us to answer important questions such as: are women more or less likely to be aware of current government health guidelines?
+The team’s gender-disaggregated data will enable them to shed light on important questions regarding women livestock keepers, such as: Are women more or less likely to be aware of current government health guidelines?
 Are women more or less likely to be aware of animal hygiene best practices?
 How do learning outcomes vary by gender?

 The team ran detailed user testing interviews and iterated the course content based on feedback from these target users.
 You can hear this feedback directly from farmers in the case study.

 The project officially kicked off and the first cohort of dairy farmers in East Africa began the digital training courses.
 58% of registered users are located in Western Kenya, and the digital courses are rated an average of 4.7/5 stars by users.

 You can read more about the learning outcomes in the case study.

 The Farm.ink team is building a new feature in the Learn.ink platform that will enable automatic re-engagement of users via SMS and in-app notifications to drive course completion.